zenml-io/zenml/README.md

-With the built-in functionalities like Schedules, Model Deployers and Services you can create end-to-end ML workflows with Continuous Training and Deployment that deploys your model in a local environment with MLFlow integration or even in a production-grade environment like Kubernetes with our Seldon Core integration.
+With the built-in functionalities like Schedules, Model Deployers and Services you can create end-to-end ML workflows with Continuous Training and Deployment that deploys your model in a local environment with MLFlow integration or even in a production-grade environment like Kubernetes with our Seldon Core or KServe integration.
 You can also listed served models with the CLI:

 ![CI/CD/CT in ZenML](docs/book/assets/ct_cd_zenml.gif)